rarible/protocol/docs/getting-started/managing-sdk.md

 ### TLDR

-When setting up the SDK there're three main files:
+When setting up the SDK, there are three main files:

-- connectors-setup: responsible for desired wallets configuration,
+* connectors-setup — responsible for desired wallet's configuration
-- sdk-wallet-connector: responsible for buttons appearance and wrapping a whole app,
+* sdk-wallet-connector — responsible for buttons appearance and wrapping a whole app
-- app.js: which we wrap inside sdkwalletconnector and sdkcontext so we can have easy access to sdk on every page from now on
+* app.js — which we wrap inside `SDKWalletConnector` and `SDKContext`, so we can have easy access to SDK on every page from now on